archo5/sgscript/readme.txt

 ---

 intro:
 I'm not quite sure what to expect from this project.
-Worldwide acceptance or..
+Worldwide acceptance or ..
 ..(more likely) slow death from lack of recognition.
-Either way, after..
+Either way, after       ..
 ..putting some effort into it, I've decided to pull it out of shadows.
-It's..
+It's  ..
 ..been fun writing this one, a great learning experience.
-And I've already..
+And I've already   ..
 ..put it to some use.
 Not much, so far.
 It's not quite ready for anything but..
 ..the most simple applications.
 The goal is to make it game-friendly.
-Let's..
+Let's  ..
 ..see where that goal takes me and the project...

 features: